ginoasuncion/virtual-hairstyle-tryon/README.md

-# AI-Powered Virtual Hairstyle Try-On with Barbershop Model
+# Virtual Hairstyle Try-On with Barbershop Model

 This repository contains code and resources for exploring the Barbershop model, which is designed for hairstyle transfer tasks.
 The Barbershop model was introduced by [Zhu et al.](https://arxiv.org/abs/2106.01505) in 2021 and utilizes StyleGAN2 for hairstyle transfer.